 Read on for some pointers on attracting, engaging, and partnering with independent consultants.

 Break your Salesforce projects into sprints for efficiency and flexibility

 Bring in the right talent resources at the right time.

 Is your internal Salesforce team stretched too thin?
 Or do you need a specialized skill set for an upcoming implementation project?
 The beauty of working with independents is they’re available in a fractional capacity, ready to scale up or down based on your needs.
 Organizing your Salesforce projects in sprints will allow you to identify where you need extra support and when.

-Another major benefit of partnering with independent consultants is they’re able to get started faster and you only pay for the hours you use.
-While you may find that hourly rates for independent consultants can vary across a wide range, their value comes down to far more than rates.
+Another major benefit of partnering with independent consultants is they’re able to get started faster, and you only pay for the hours you use.
+While you may find that hourly rates for independent consultants vary across a wide range, their value comes down to far more than rates.
 It’s about finding the talent you can trust, who will be there when you need them, and without the overhead of a large consultancy or a drawn-out, expensive recruiting process.

-All of this leads to faster results, more productive teams, and a better return on your Salesforce investment.
+This leads to faster results, more productive teams, and a better return on your Salesforce investment.

 Give independent consultants an option to apply

-Once you’ve determined where independent consultants can fill in the gaps of your Salesforce team, look closely at your job listings and job descriptions.
+Once you’ve determined where independent consultants can fill in the gaps in your Salesforce team, look closely at your job listings and job descriptions.
 Include keywords that search filters will make applicable for independent consultants.

 Simplify how you engage with independent consultants